What are mediastinal tumors?

 In general, mediastinal tumors are rare.
 Mediastinal tumors are usually diagnosed in patients aged 30 to 50 years, but they can develop at any age and form from any tissue that exists in or passes through the chest cavity.

 The location of tumors within the mediastinum varies according to the age of the patient.
 In children, tumors are commonly found in the posterior (back) mediastinum.
-These mediastinal tumors often begin in the nerves and are typically benign (noncancerous).
+These mediastinal tumors often begin in the nerves and are typically not cancerous.

 Is a mediastinal tumor serious?

-Due to their location in the mediastinum, mediastinal tumors (both benign and malignant) that are left untreated can cause serious complications including invading the heart, pericardium (the lining around the heart), and great vessels (the aorta and vena cava).
+Due to their location, mediastinal tumors that are not treated can cause serious problems, even if they are not cancerous.
+These problems include spreading to the heart, pericardium (the lining around the heart), and great vessels (the aorta and vena cava).
 Tumors located in the posterior (back) mediastinum can cause compression of the spinal cord.

 What causes mediastinal tumors?